 The upcoming updates will include apps for AI 3D model generation, sketch-to-vector generation, and video editing, among others.

 You see, while photos of real people are an all-time best-seller, they are also considerably more difficult to create.
 You have to have models –professional or not–and model releases.
 Licensing photos of people involves respecting sensitive use clauses, too.
 And even then, no model release is ironclad, and image misuse can still happen.

 Enter AI photos of people.
 These are, simply put, fake people photos: realistic photos of people that aren’t real and don’t exist in the world.

-Not only that, but they also released their datasets for you to generate your own, high-quality fake faces images.
+Not only that, but they also released their datasets for you to generate your own high-quality fake face images.
 This solves not only the issue of hiring models but also gives you complete control over how the new faces in your images look (age, gender, ethnicity, emotional expression, hairstyle, everything to your specs).
 Not to mention, it speeds up the production times.

 And equally valuable, realistic faces of fake people eliminate the need for model releases, concerns about sensitive use, and limitations regarding how these images can be used.

 Furthermore, vAIsual has partnered with PantherMedia agency to bring their unique library of legally safe, AI headshots of people into Smarterpix –PantherMedia’s free photo site–and they’re already working full-speed to make full-body AI people photos happen.